Dani3lx/Video-Entertainment-System/phase2/README (Developer).md

 The Principles:

 1. Equitable Use

+When creating the GUI, different themes such as dark and high contrast themes could be created so that color-blind users don't need to struggle.
 2. Flexibility in Use

+Our current text based interface allows users to input their responses at their own speed.
+In the future, we could implement features where users would be able to resize or have various methods of inputting the data.
 3. Simple and Intuitive Use

+The program is designed with clear commands and have all possible options listed and numbered to give the user a clear understanding of the inputs they are allowed.
 4. Perceptible Information

+Features could be implemented to for different modes of presentation of the commands.
 5. Tolerance for Error

+The program will promptly alert the user if their input is invalid.
+Other modes of input could be implemented for users.
 6. Low Physical Effort

+User does not need to move around the terminal as once a command has been received, a new menu will show.
 7. Size and Space for Approach and Use

+Only components necessary for the use of this progrma are a computer, keyboard and mouse.
+The user should be able to comfortably use the program without much trouble.

 ## Updating and Extending the program